joseph0x45/interpreter/README.md

 # interpreter
-Writing an interpreter in Go
+Coding along the book Writing an interpreter in Go, but in C